Roasted carrots with lentils | insimoneskitchen.com

 • Add the roasted vegetables to the dressing and shake until it is all covered.

-• Combine the lemon with the yogurt
+• Combine the lime with the yogurt and add pepper and salt to taste

 Disclaimer